dwavesystems/dwave-ocean-sdk/docs/quantum_research/stating_problems.rst

 unobserved variables are referred to as *hidden units* :math:`h`.

-The marginal distribution of observed variables can be far more expressive due to the marginalization of hidden units, i.e.,
+The marginal distribution of observed variables can be far more expressive due to the marginalization of hidden units; i.e.,

 .. math::